iterami/Docs.htm/common/js/core.md

 ---

 ### `core_random_rgb()`
-* Generates random red, green, and blue as an integer between 0 and 256.
+* Returns an object containing random `blue`, `green`, and `red`, as numbers between 0 and 256.

 ---

 ### `core_random_string(args)`
-* Generates a random string from a string of available characters.
+* Returns a random string from a string of available characters.

 Arg        | Required? | Notes
 -----------|-----------|------